prolific-digital/event-milestones/README.md

 - **Reward System**: Attach rewards to milestones, which users can unlock upon achievement.
 - **Geolocation Check-in**: Users can check in to events using their device's geolocation (within a 5-mile radius).
 - **Multisite Support**: Pull events from any site in a WordPress multisite network.
-- **Shortcodes**: Easily display milestones, rewards, and check-in buttons anywhere on your site.
+- **Shortcodes**: Easily display milestones, rewards, check-in buttons, and activity feeds anywhere on your site.
 - **Featured Images**: Support for featured images on both milestones and rewards for visual engagement.
 - **Automatic Updates**: Plugin includes the ability to receive updates directly from this GitHub repository.